 To access the APTA Vestibular Physical Therapy (PT) Provider map, click here.

 Similar to the Vestibular Disorders Association, there is no formal process to check out providers who register as providers on this APTA Vestibular PT map, but there are much more expensive annual dues to remain part of this professional association.

 I usually recommend for people with vertigo to plan on ultimately seeking out physical therapy, because physicians usually serve to diagnose and medicate vertigo complaints; whereas, physical therapists seek to resolve the vertigo complaints and restore normal daily functioning.

 In California where I practice, the direct access law allows patients to seek physical therapy without seeing a physician for a referral.
 That is why many of my patients come straight to my practice once they get vertigo, to prevent significant delays in appropriate care, inappropriate medications and unnecessary diagnostic tests that are often experienced by patients with vertigo.

+I highly suggest for you to read online reviews from other patients for any provider you might select from an online directory.
 If you want more tips on Choosing the Right Healthcare provider, check out this blog.

 This blog is provided for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 The details of any case mentioned in this post represent a typical patient that I might see and do not describe the circumstances of a specific individual.